riceissa/issarice.com/wiki/vim.md

 -   Invoking `:Tutor` in a tmux terminal causes artefacts and duplicate lines to appear (probably because of the conceal feature?).

--   Pasting to GMail makes newlines disappear, so that everything is in one giant paragraph.
-The same doesn't happen with Vim.
-See the [GitHub thread][clip].
-    This only happens with `xclip`, so uninstalling `xclip` and installing `xsel` would solve it, but I like `xclip` for its ability to paste as HTML, which I don't think exists in `xsel`.
-    As far as I know, there is no way in Neovim to specify which clipboard provider to use.

 -   The following horrible map (intended to be like a ctags for Markdown) requires a manual `<CR>`: